Mexico: Climate

-The climate of Mexico is quite varied due to the country's size and topography.
-Tropic of Cancer effectively divides the country into temperate and tropical zones.
+The climate of Mexico is varied due to the country's size and topography.
+The Tropic of Cancer effectively divides the country into temperate and tropical zones.
 Land north of the Tropic of Cancer experiences cooler temperatures during the winter months.
 South of the Tropic of Cancer, temperatures are fairly constant year-round and vary solely as a function of elevation.
 This gives Mexico one of the world's most diverse weather systems.

 Maritime air masses bring seasonal precipitation from May until August.
 Many parts of Mexico, particularly the north, have a dry climate with only sporadic rainfall, while parts of the tropical lowlands in the south average more than 2000 mm of annual precipitation.
 For example, many cities in the north like Monterrey, Hermosillo, and Mexicali experience temperatures of 40 C or more in summer.
 In the Sonoran Desert temperatures reach 50 C or more.

+There are 7 major climate types in Mexico with warm sub-humid climate being coastal up to 900 meters found mostly in the southern region of Mexico; dry and desertic climates being found in the northern half of the country; temperate humid and sub-humid being found mostly on pastures at an elevation of 1,800 meters and higher in central Mexico and cold climate usually found at an elevation of 3,500 meters and beyond.
+Most of the country's territory has a temperate to dry climate.